Writing a Resume

 - Use a template only if it fits your needs (Ex: BA 300)

-- No such thing as a “perfect” or “finished” resume
+- There's no such thing as a “perfect” or “finished” resume

 - Consider all experiences: classes, projects, student orgs, volunteer, leadership, awards, publications, presentations, certifications, special skills, etc.